YaKnee/taskmanager/README.md

 This is a backend API for managing tasks.
 It allows users to create, read, update, and delete tasks, each with attributes like name, due date, priority, and completion status.
 The API is built with Express and MongoDB, providing a simple way to organize tasks, set deadlines, and track progress.
 The application supports CRUD operations and includes validation and authentication features to ensure data integrity and security.

 ## Installation
-*requires Node.js and your own MongoDB server and credentials.
-Instructions can be found here on how to setup your own: [Getting Started with MongoDB Atlas](https://www.youtube.com/watch?v=bBA9rUdqmgY).
+_Requires Node.js and your own MongoDB server and credentials.
+Instructions can be found here on how to setup your own: [Getting Started with MongoDB Atlas](https://www.youtube.com/watch?v=bBA9rUdqmgY)._

-Go to the directory where you want to store this repository, then use: `git clone https://github.com/YaKnee/taskmanager.git` in CLI (or download the ZIP folder and unzip).
+Go to the directory where you want to store this repository, then:
+1. Clone the repository or download and unzip the ZIP: `git clone https://github.com/YaKnee/taskmanager.git`
-Next, open this project up with your favourite IDE and install the dependency packages by using `npm install` in the terminal.
+2. Open the project with your favourite IDE and install dependencies: `npm install`

-Then create a __.env__ file to the project folder with:
+3. Create a __.env__ file in the project folder with the following:
-- Server credentials, for example: `MONGODB_URI = mongodb+srv://<username>:<password>@<cluster_name>.mongodb.net/<database_name>`,
+    - MongoDB server credentials: `MONGODB_URI = mongodb+srv://<username>:<password>@<cluster_name>.mongodb.net/<database_name>`
-- Json web token secret, for example: `JWT_SECRET=<secret_key>`,
-- Port number, for example: `PORT=2000` (_not strictly necessary as code will use 3000 as default if not added, but good for customizability_)*
+    - JSON Web Token secret (should be a strong, randomly generated key): `JWT_SECRET=<secret_key>`
+    - Port number (optional): `PORT = 3000`

-__Replace values between <> with your actual values.__
+__Replace values between _<>_ with your actual values.__

-Use `node scripts/resetDB.js` in terminal to reset and populate the database.
-Make sure to update tasks' dueDates to be greater than current date.
+4. Reset/Populate the database with default tasks: `node scripts/resetDB.js`

-Finally, use `npm start` which should start the project with nodemon for automatic updates and morgan for logging during development.
+5. Start the project: `npm start`.
+This will use _nodemon_ for automatic updates and _morgan_ for logging during development.

 ## Docs

+### Structure
-Each task, when added, must be formatted as a JSON object with the following format:
+Each task must be structured as a JSON object in the following format:
 ```
 {
     "name": "some name",